gocanto/google-autocomplete/README.md

 		/**
-		 * The callback fired when the autocomplete event was fired.
+		 * The callback fired when the autocomplete address change event was fired.
 		 *
 		 * @param {Object}
 		 * @return {Void}